 Overdose: An overdose occurs when a person uses enough of a drug to produce a life-threatening reaction or death.

 Partial agonist: A substance that binds to and activates a receptor to a lesser degree than a full agonist.

 Pharmacodynamics: The way a drug acts on the body.
-This includes the drug’s interaction with its biological target and the resulting changes (such as activation or blocking of receptors), as well as the relationship between drug dosing and drug effects.
+This includes the drug’s interaction with its biological target, the resulting changes (such as activation or blocking of receptors), and the relationship between drug dosing and drug effects.